-Enter in the spaces provided, the name of each Agricultural Production Group, Agricultural Sector or Qualified Farmer from which you made the purchases; the purchases increase; the percentage granted; and the amount of each credit according with the Tax Credit Certification issued by the Department of Agriculture.
+Enter in the spaces provided, the name of each Agricultural Production Group, Agricultural Sector or Qualified Farmer from which you made the purchases; contract number with the Department of Agriculture, the purchases increase; the percentage granted; and the amount of each credit according with the Tax Credit Certification issued by the Department of Agriculture.

-Line 2 - Enter the amount of credit under Section 1040F of the Puerto Rico Internal Revenue Code of 1994, as amended, of the previous years that was not used and is carried over due to the 25% limitation.
+Line 2 - Enter the amount of credit under Section 1040F of the Puerto Rico Internal Revenue Code of 1994, as amended, or under Section 1051.07 of the Code of 2011, as amended, from the previous years that was not used and is carried over due to the 25% limitation.
 Submit a detailed schedule to reflect the composition of the carryover.